CrazyTim/sublime-merge-vs-sourcetree/README.md

 - Sometimes when you click on a branch it doesn't jump to it in the graph view.

-- Doing a diff between two different commits is not always reliable (usually doesnt show all the files that are changed).
+- Doing a diff between two different commits is not always reliable (usually doesn't show all the files that are changed).

 So what are you waiting for?
 [Go and download it now!](https://www.sublimemerge.com)